Stem Cell Treatment for Metabolic Diseases

 There are several types of metabolic diseases, each affecting different aspects of metabolism.
 Some of the most common metabolic diseases include:

-• Diabetes mellitus: A condition characterized by high blood sugar levels due to the body’s inability to produce or utilize insulin effectively.
+• Type 2 Diabetes mellitus: A condition characterized by high blood sugar levels due to the body’s inability to produce or utilize insulin effectively.

 • Obesity: An excessive accumulation of body fat that can lead to various health complications.

-• Metabolic syndrome: A cluster of conditions, including high blood pressure, high blood sugar, excess body fat, and abnormal cholesterol levels, that increase the risk of heart disease strokes, liver disease, CHF, heart attacks and autoimmune disease such as FMS and Hashimotos.
+• Metabolic syndrome: A cluster of conditions, including high blood pressure, high blood sugar, excess body fat, and abnormal cholesterol levels, that increase the risk of heart disease, strokes, liver disease, CHF, heart attacks, and autoimmune diseases such as FMS and Hashimotos.

-• Gaucher disease: A genetic disorder that affects the body’s ability to break down fatty substances, leading to an accumulation of these substances in various organs.
+• Gaucher disease is a genetic disorder that affects the body’s ability to break down fatty substances, accumulating them in various organs.

 • Hemochromatosis: